dmcblue/BadiCal/README.md

 It currently has very simple functionality and interface.
 As it's used more, functionality may be added and the usage interface may be made more dynamic/easy-to-use.

+It was originally written for Javascript and has a port to PHP.

 ##Files
+###Javascript
-###The Library
+####The Library
 **BadiCal.js** - This is the only file needed to use the library, other files are only for testing.

-###Testing
+####Testing
 **test.html** - Page that goes through a list dates and compares the translation to the expected translation.

 **jquery-2.1.1.min.js** - Necessary for test.html.

+###PHP
+####The Library
+**load.php** - Only file needed to be called in order to use the library (require_once).
+**BadiBase.php** - Basic static values and utility functions.
+**BadiDate.php** - BadiDate class used to house date information.
+**BadiCal.php** - Runs the transformations.

+####Testing
+**test.php** - Script that goes through a list dates and compares the translation to the expected translation.
+Can be run from terminal or as webpage.

 ##Use
-BadiCal.js (currently) works primarily with 'static' translation functions and 'BadiDate' objects.
+BadiCal (currently) works primarily with 'static' translation functions and 'BadiDate' objects.

-Everything is contained in the 'BadiCal' global object.
+Javascript: Everything is contained in the 'BadiCal' global object.

+The following examples are in Javascript but are simple translations to PHP.
+(Will add such translations here at a later point)

 ###Translation
 **BadiCal.BadiToGregorian(year, month, day, startsOn)**